Application Guard for Office for admins

 Files that are protected by Information Rights Management (IRM) are blocked by default.
 If users want to open such files in Protected View, an administrator must configure policy settings for unsupported file types for the organization.

-Any customizations to Office applications in Application Guard for Office do not persist after a user signs out and signs in again or after the device restarts.
+Any customizations to Office applications in Application Guard for Office don't persist after a user signs out and signs in again or after the device restarts.

 Only Accessibility tools that use the UIA framework can provide an accessible experience for files opened in Application Guard for Office.